The ultimate goal Data-Driven Fasting is to guide you to understand your true hunger signals and get to know Lizzy.

 Most of us can’t help swinging to extremes, from exuberance to disappointment.

-We desperately want to make progress, so we push hard with ambitious hopes of overnight success.
+We desperately want to progress quickly, pushing hard with the hopes of overnight success.
 But then, our survival instincts kick in, and we can end up rebound bingeing.
 Afterwards, our initial instinct is to go even harder with more resolve and willpower, driven by guilt and renewed determination.
 But even that only lasts for so long before Lizzie kicks in again.

 If you want to get off this all-too-familiar restrict-binge cycle, it’s better not to punish yourself after you ‘fall off the wagon’.
 Instead, just get back to chasing your trigger again.